Everything You Need to Know to Use Git for Version Control

 Git works with repositories.
 A repository is a folder, that contains a

-In git there are several directories where you save your code:
+In git there are several stages where you save your code:

 - Working directory: This is where you save your files on your local file system

-- Local repo: This is a local copy of the repo.
+- Local repo: This is your repository.
 Everything you save there, will show up in your history.

 - Upstream repo: This is a remote copy of a repo.
 So this is not on your computer, but saved for example on Github or Gitlab.